Dr-Passmore/odin-recipes/README.md

 # The Odin Project HTML Recipe Project

-This is a basic HTML website
+This is a basic HTML website.
+Following the Odin project lists.

+The basic design of just HTML provides a very retro feel to early internet.